Medal of Honor: Warfighter: Pakistani ban

 The game drew criticism from Pakistan for its portrayal of the country as a "hotbed of terrorism".
 Medal of Honor: Warfighter and Call of Duty Black Ops II, both of which were released in 2012, were banned by the All Pakistan CD, DVD, Audio Cassette Traders and Manufacturers Association (APCDACTM) over their depictions of terrorism in the country and, in MoH Warfighter, the ISI's apparent support for terrorist organizations.
 However, access to the game did not see to be hindered as at least one large store in the capital of Islamabad was still making brisk sales of both games and pirated versions of the game are also easily available.

 Sales

+Despite the bad reviews, on October 27, Medal of Honor: Warfighter climbed to the number one spot in UK sales.
 According to GamesIndustry International, the game sold over 300,000 copies in its first week on shelves, "significantly below analyst expectations".
-It was the eighth-best-selling game in the month of October.
-On January 7, 2013, GameSpot analyst Eddie Makuch reported that the game had shipped 3 million copies.
-Despite the bad reviews, on October 27, the game climbed to the number one spot in UK sales.
+Warfighter was the eighth-best-selling game in the month of October.
+The game dropped from the top 10 selling games charts in November 2012 following the release of Call of Duty: Black Ops II and Halo 4.
+In January 2013, it was reported that the game had shipped 3 million copies.

 Peter Moore, COO of EA, revealed in their Q3 2013 earnings call that due to the game's "poor critical and commercial reception", the Medal of Honor series would be placed on hold.
 Richard Hilleman, chief creative officer at EA described Warfighters poor performance as "an execution problem" caused by a lack of quality leadership.
 Hilleman stated that while Medal of Honor could make a return, EA's focus would be on the Battlefield series.